Modern marketers are quickly learning to love marketing automation. The proof is in the numbers.

 Chatbots can learn how to answer the most frequently asked questions your customers have.
 This means customers won’t have to wait to hear a response on these.
-The bots can refer the customer to a human agent if they’re unable to assist the customer.
+Instead, the bots can refer the customer to a human agent if they cannot assist the customer.

-By freeing up customer service agents on repetitive questions, more time can be spent solving more complex issues.
+More time can be spent solving more complex issues by freeing up customer service agents on repetitive questions.
 Using chatbots can also help the marketing team assess what problems customers have.
 Content can then be created to address these concerns.

 Integrate Ad Creation Tools

 Many marketing automation programs will allow you to integrate ad creation tools from outside sources.
 Most commonly, this includes Google and varying social media sites.